fusionfoto/ss-utilization/README.md

 user2,2017-05-31 19:00:00Z,2017-06-30 19:00:00Z,0,0,0
 user103,2017-05-31 19:00:00Z,2017-06-30 19:00:00Z,0,0,0
 ```
+### Account Only Output
+If required the `--accountonly` parameter can be used to get account only information.

 ### Raw Utilizataion Output
 If required the `--raw` parameter can be used to get raw account-policy-hourly utilization